seontechnologies/seon-android-sdk-public/README.md

 # Changelog
+## 6.6.0
+- Introducing the following new response fields to help determine the security and integrity of the device:
+  - `is_app_cloned` : Indicates whether the current app instance integrating the SDK is a cloned version, helping identify potential fraud and validate the application integrity.
+  - `system_integrity` : Indicates the integrity of the device, helping to assess its security state.
+It's possible values are:
+    - `ORIGINAL` : Indicates a high-confidence secure device state.
+    - `POSSIBLY_COMPROMISED` : Suggests a suspicious device state with a modified bootloader but no other direct evidence of compromise.
+    - `COMPROMISED` : Indicates a highly compromised state.
+This is a strong indicator that the OS has been tampered with.
+    - `UNKNOWN` : The integrity status cannot be determined.
+- Introducing new response field: `true_device_id`.
+- Added new callback signature type `SeonCallbackWithGeo` to handle gelocation status responses.
+- Raised the SDK's targetSdkVersion to API level 34.
+- Optimized resource handling.
+- Fix `physical_memory` inconsistencies on some devices.
+- Minor fixes and improvements.
+- Internal changes.

 ## 6.5.1
 -	Fixed linter errors for invalid package reference (`javax.naming..`)
 -	Internal improvements and changes for upcoming features.